Radiation Therapy Idaho Falls

 Types of Radiation Therapy:

-X-ray Beam: X-rays are high-energy photons (gamma rays) created by machines, and although the beam can be aimed at a tumor, the radiation dose is delivered to healthy tissue in front of and behind the tumor.
+External Beam: X-rays are high-energy photons (electromagnetic radiation) created by machines, and although the beam can be aimed at a tumor, the radiation dose is delivered to healthy tissue in front of and behind the tumor.
 The energy breaks DNA bonds, causing cell death.

-Gamma Knife: Stereotactic radiosurgery uses highly focused gamma rays that originate at different angles and intersect at the site of the tumor.
+SRS: Linear Accelerator Based Stereotactic Radiosurgery uses highly focused that originate at different angles and intersect at the site of the tumor.
 The tumor is hit with a high, concentrated dose of radiation, sparing surrounding healthy tissue from the full dose.

 Radiation Therapy - Frequently Asked Questions